List of schools affected by concrete safety fears

 NORTH WEST

-– Cockermouth School, CumbriaWill open on Tuesday instead of Monday after Raac concrete was found in four corridors, the library and the sports hall.
+– Cockermouth School, CumbriaOpened on Tuesday instead of Monday after Raac concrete was found in four corridors, the library and the sports hall.

 – St Bernard’s School, Bolton, Greater ManchesterScaffolding will be put in place to support several areas of the school with Raac, causing “disruption” until the work is completed.
 The school will open on September 7, but only if safety work is completed in time – otherwise it could reopen on September 11.